gotransverse/payments.js/README.md

     * See https://nodejs.org/en/download/
     * Tested with node version 8.6.0

-* Navigate to root /payments.js folder and do the following
+* Required node libraries are installed.

-    * npm install
+    * Navigate to /payments.js
-    * This will install all the requirements required to run the samples.
+    * Run `npm install`

 * A TRACT tenant